ooni/spec/ooni-partnerships/ooni-partnership-program.md

 * Story-telling: Reports, blogs and data visualizations

 ### Lepidopter: Running ooniprobe from a Raspberry Pi

+We want to work with partners to deploy plug-and-play, cheap devices that keep tabs on censorship.

 Over the last years, the collection of measurements based on OONI's [free software tests](https://github.com/TheTorProject/ooni-spec) was mostly dependent